 An ING executive warned banks may drop Facebook as a customer if the social media giant continues with its experimental foray into cryptocurrency without addressing regulatory concerns.

-In an interview with the Financial Times on Tuesday, CEO Ralph Hamers said the Libra project’s unresolved regulatory issues place a degree of risk on banks, as “gatekeeper[s] to the financial system.”
+ING CEO Ralph Hamers warned that banks may drop Facebook as a customer if it continues its experimental foray into cryptocurrency without addressing regulatory concerns.
+In an interview with The Financial Times, Hamers said the Libra project’s unresolved regulatory issues place a degree of risk on banks as “gatekeeper[s] to the financial system.”

 “From the beginning, we’ve said we’re committed to taking the time to get this right.
 The Libra Association published a white paper to begin a dialogue with the regulators and policymakers who oversee the stability and security of our financial systems.
 As a member of the Libra Association, we will continue to be a part of this dialogue to ensure that this global financial infrastructure is governed in a way that is reflective of the people it serves.
 Facebook will not offer Libra through its Calibra wallet until the Association has fully addressed regulators’ concerns and received appropriate approvals.”

-France’s economic and finance minister says Libra is “unacceptable,” calling it an intrusion into the state’s political sovereignty.
+France’s Economy and Finance Minister Bruno Le Maire said Libra is “unacceptable,” calling it an intrusion into the state’s political sovereignty.

 When the euro was created in 1999, member nations surrendered aspects of their sovereignty to a greater European project.
-To allow Facebook and other Libra Association members to issue private money would undermine this effort, he said.
+Allowing Facebook and other Libra Association members to issue private money would undermine this effort, Le Maire said.

-“Do we really want to give private interests such power, given the consequences it would have on trade and financial stability?”
-Le Maire asked.
+“Do we really want to give private interests such power, given the consequences it would have on trade and financial stability?” he asked.
 “I cannot countenance one of a sovereign state’s most powerful tools, monetary policy, falling under the remit of entities not subject to democratic control.”

-Le Maire reiterated the sentiments on Twitter, saying: “Neither political nor sovereignty can be shared with private interests.”
+Le Maire repeated the sentiment on Twitter, saying: “Neither political nor sovereignty can be shared with private interests.”

 The bottom line